-The separation of local and overseas interests was effected in 1988 with the founding of Compagnie Financière Richemont AG (Richemont) – a Swiss-listed luxury goods group that included brands such as Cartier, Dunhill and Mont Blanc which then also acquired a share in Rothmans International.
+In 1988 the separation of local and overseas interests was affected by the founding of Compagnie Financière Richemont AG (Richemont) – a Swiss-listed luxury goods group that included brands such as Cartier, Dunhill and Mont Blanc which then acquired a share in Rothmans International.

 During 1993, Rembrandt co-founded South Africa’s first cellular telephony company, Vodacom, which was eventually disposed of in 2006 by VenFin Limited (VenFin).
 In 1995, Rembrandt and Richemont consolidated their respective tobacco interests in Rothmans International, at the time the world’s fourth largest cigarette manufacturer, which was then delisted, and then in 1999 merged these interests with those of British American Tobacco plc (BAT), the world’s second largest cigarette producer.
-Since then the investment in BAT was held through a joint holding company in which Rembrandt (Remgro’s predecessor) and Richemont held 33¹/³% and 66²/³% respectively.
+Since then the investment in BAT has been held through a joint holding company in which Rembrandt (Remgro’s predecessor) and Richemont held 33⅓% and 66⅔% respectively.
 Following the above restructuring, Rembrandt became a pure investment holding company.

-The restructuring of Rembrandt was advanced a step further in September 2000 when the South African holding structure, consisting of four listed companies, was collapsed into two listed companies, namely Remgro and VenFin.
-Following the restructuring, Remgro represented Rembrandt’s established tobacco, financial services, mining and industrial interests, while the telecommunication and technology interests were housed in VenFin.
+In September 2000, the restructuring of Rembrandt was advanced when the South African holding structure, consisting of four listed companies, was collapsed into two listed companies, namely Remgro and VenFin.
+Following this, Remgro represented Rembrandt’s established tobacco, financial services, mining and industrial interests.
+The telecommunication and technology interests were housed in VenFin.

-During November 2008, Remgro unbundled its investment in BAT to its shareholders by way of an interim dividend in specie amounting to R55.2 billion.
-Following the BAT unbundling the Group’s remaining interests consisted mainly of investments in banking and financial services, printing and packaging, motor components, glass products, medical services, mining, petroleum products, food, wine and spirits and various other trade mark products.
+In November 2008, Remgro unbundled its investment in BAT by way of an interim dividend in specie amounting to R55.2 billion.
+Following the BAT unbundling, the Group’s remaining interests consisted mainly of investments in banking and financial services, printing and packaging, motor components, glass products, medical services, mining, petroleum products, food, wine and spirits and various other trade mark products.

-Remgro facilitated Mediclinic International Limited’s (Mediclinic) acquisition of a 29.9% stake in Spire Healthcare Group plc during June 2015 and subsequently participated in a Mediclinic rights issue.
+In June 2015 Remgro facilitated Mediclinic International Limited’s (Mediclinic) acquisition of a 29.9% stake in Spire Healthcare Group plc and participated in a Mediclinic rights issue.
 Mediclinic and Al Noor Hospitals Group plc combined in February 2016.

-During October 2016 Remgro completed a rights issue for a total consideration of R9 945 million, in order to have cash resources and flexibility to capitalise on investment opportunities.
+In October 2016 Remgro completed a rights issue for a total consideration of R9 945 million, to have cash resources and flexibility to capitalise on investment opportunities.

-In July 2018, Remgro disposed of its 25.75% shareholding in Unilever South Africa Proprietary Limited (Unilever) in exchange for Unilever’s Spreads business in Southern Africa, now Siqalo Foods, for R7 000 million, as well as a cash consideration of R4 900 million.
+In July 2018, Remgro disposed of its 25.75% shareholding in Unilever South Africa Proprietary Limited (Unilever) in exchange for Unilever’s Spreads business in Southern Africa, now Siqalo Foods, for R7 000 million, and a cash consideration of R4 900 million.

-During June 2020, Remgro unbundled its 28.2% investment in RMB Holdings Limited to its shareholders by way of an interim dividend in specie amounting to R23.9 billion.
+In June 2020, Remgro unbundled its 28.2% investment in RMB Holdings Limited by way of an interim dividend in specie amounting to R23.9 billion.